Stock exchange and monetary authority continue to grow ILS

-David Burt, the Premier and Minister of Finance, quoting from the same report noted that Bermuda had over a 90 per cent share of global listings.
+David Burt, the Premier and Minister of Finance, quoting from the same report, noted that Bermuda had more than a 90 per cent share of global listings.

 “The Bermuda Stock Exchange continues to support the efficient listing service for the ILS market.